Dhanasyaz/sql-ai-assistant/README.md

 3. Run the SQL from `sample_data.sql` in the SQL Editor
 4. Copy the connection string to your `.env` file

+Otherwise, you can use whichever database setup is most suitable for you.
 ### Sample Database Schema

 - **products** - Product catalog (name, category, price)